 Launched in September 2016 'The Togcast' is a bi-monthly podcast focusing on Photography and Photographers, primarily outdoor and landscape but venturing further afield into travel and adventure.
 Now alongside the podcast we also create video content for photographers covering the creative and technical aspects of photography.

 What started as just a wistful idea developed into a plan and then into action!
 After a few months of research, consideration, decisions and copious amounts of self doubt Sam pushed on with The Togcast idea and teamed up with Paul to get the ball rolling in 2016.

 Wishing to present high quality, regular and consistent photography related content was the goal, engaging the photography community to both share, inspire and support.

 Whether it be on a lonely drive in the mad hours of the day or when out jogging, walking or scouting locations, The Togcast is here to engage and connect all photographers with this beautiful art form and community of like minded individuals.

-Whilst my role in family holidays was always as camera operative from a young age it's only really since 2011 that I have really started to embrace, explore and engage in photography more seriously.
+Whilst my role in family holidays was always as camera operative from a young age it's only really since 2010 that I really started to embrace, explore and engage in photography more seriously.
 My interests are primarily in landscape, travel and documentary photography but I enjoy seeing great work across all genres of image making.

 Like many others I have a 'day job' and although it involves elements of photography, design and videography, it does mean I have to create the necessary time in weekends, hi-days and holidays to indulge my true photography desires out in the landscape.
 I find a great release in exploring and traveling with my camera especially in quieter and more remote areas, and can truly say photography has changed the way I see, think and act.